 The Width Of A Circle (Bowie): opens The Man Who Sold The World.
 Compared to the RCA CD, the version on the 1990 Rykodisc/EMI edition has slightly been speeded up (8'05" vs 8'12").
 A remix appeared on the 2020 edition Metrobolist.
 Two early versions Bowie recorded in 1970 for the BBC (both are on The Width Of A Circle) clearly show the song progress into the epic it eventually became.
 Also played on most of the live shows between 1972 and 1974.
 Live versions appeared on Live Santa Monica '72, Ziggy Stardust - The Motion Picture (the full length version not appearing until the 30th Anniversary Edition) and David Live.

 Wild Eyed Boy From Freecloud (Bowie): the acoustic version of this song (4'42") was released in mono on the B-side of 'Space Oddity' (Philips BF 1801).
 In several territories, the B-side was in stereo and included a spoken introduction.
 The US single (Mercury 72949) contains an edit that fades in at the start of the second verse (3'14").
 Initially released on Sound + Vision I without the spoken intro, but the 2003 Sound + Vision reissue and 40th Anniversary Edition of Space Oddity both have the complete version.
 The original UK mono version was included on Re:Call 1, while both versions appeared on Conversation Piece.
 The latter also contains remixes of both the single and albums versions.
 A fully orchestrated album version appeared on the 1969 David Bowie, the 40th Anniversary Edition of which also features an alternate mix.
 Finally, a live version was released as part of a medley also featuring 'All The Young Dudes' and 'Oh!
 You Pretty Things' on Ziggy Stardust - The Motion Picture.
-See the BBC Sessions section for two 1970 BBC versions, one of which has appeared on Bowie At The Beeb and The Width Of A Circle.
+See the BBC Sessions section for two 1970 BBC versions, which have appeared on Bowie At The Beeb and The Width Of A Circle.
 Also played sporadically on the 1972 Ziggy Stardust tour.